devops329/devops/instruction/grafana/grafana.md

 # Grafana

+🔑 **Key points**

+- Grafana provides a full suite of open source observability tools.
+- You will use Grafana Cloud as your observability tool.
+- Create a Grafana Cloud account and build your first dashboard.

+---

 In 2014, Grafana started as an open source metric visualization tool based on the Kibana logging dashboard for ElasticSearch.

 ![Grafana Dashboard](grafanaDashboard.png)